A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Introduction

-This paper also contributes to a rapidly growing literature on estimating grouped fixed effects models. \cite{BM2015}'s GFE estimator, an extension of $k$-means clustering to handle covariates, solves an NP-hard optimization problem.
-Algorithms that provide fast solutions may not converge to its true value, and the same holds true for extensions and other non-convex estimators \citep[e.g.,][]{SSP2016, Ando_Bai_2022, mugnier_JMP,Lumsdaine2023}.
-In contrast, the inferential theory developed in this paper is valid for a computationally simple estimator which substitutes a known upper bound on the number of groups with willingness to merge units into groups based on estimated pairwise distances.
-Similarly, because inference is on a true population parameter, my results contrast with \cite{Pollard_1981, Pollard_1982} which provides an asymptotic theory for the solution to the population $k$-means sum of squares problem in the cross-sectional case, i.e., only for a pseudo-true value.
-While the closest approach of \cite{ChetverikovManresa2021}’s spectral and post-spectral estimators is computationally straightforward, its implementation requires prior knowledge about the number of groups (or a consistent estimator which is not provided by the authors) and the theoretical validity of the spectral (resp. post-spectral) estimator crucially rests upon a factor (resp. grouped) structure for the covariates.
+The closest approach is that of \cite{ChetverikovManresa2021}'s spectral and post-spectral estimators.
+While computationally straightforward, these estimators require prior knowledge about the number of groups or a consistent estimator (not provided by the authors) and the theoretical validity of the spectral (resp.~post-spectral) estimator crucially rests upon a factor (resp.~grouped) structure for the covariates.
 Such assumptions bring the model closer to random or correlated random effects in the spirit of \cite{Pesaran2006} and could be restrictive in practice.
-Differently, I do not impose a model for the covariates (only sufficient variation) neither an upper bound for the number of groups.
-Similarly, \cite{Lewis_et_al2022} recently introduced a fuzzy-clustering procedure that is shown to work well on simulations but whose large sample properties are not investigated and which requires the number of groups to be known to the researcher. \cite{Mehrabani2023} adapts ``sum-of-norm'' convex clustering \citep[e.g.,][]{Hocking2011, Tan2015} to a linear panel data model with latent group structure but time-constant group effects only.
-Extending his approach to accommodate time-varying effects seems difficult.
-Albeit close in spirit, the proposed procedure is different from the binary segmentation algorithm developed in \cite{WANG2021272}, or the pairwise comparisons method proposed in \cite{Krasnokutskaya2022}.
-A different approach would apply spectral clustering to some dissimilarity matrix \citep[see, e.g.,][]{Ng_2002, vonluxburg2007tutorial, ChetverikovManresa2021, brownlee_Lugosi2022, LuGuVolgushev_2022}.
-A disadvantage is that it adds one layer of complexity/tuning parameters: $L$ eigenvectors of the dissimilarity matrix have to be computed and clustered (and $L$ chosen), which is usually done by approximating a NP-hard $k$-means solution that this paper aims to avoid to ensure valid inference.
+Differently, the method proposed in this paper does not impose a specific model for the covariates or a known upper bound on the number of groups.
+Recently, \cite{Mehrabani2023} adapts ``sum-of-norm'' convex clustering \citep[e.g.,][]{Hocking2011, Tan2015} to a linear panel data model with latent group structure but time-constant group effects.
+Extending this approach to accommodate time-varying effects seems challenging.
+Albeit close in spirit, the proposed procedure differs from the binary segmentation algorithm developed in \cite{KeLiZhang2016} and \cite{WANG2021272}.
+Another approach involves applying spectral clustering to some dissimilarity matrix \citep[see, e.g.,][]{Ng_2002, vonluxburg2007tutorial, ChetverikovManresa2021, brownlee_Lugosi2022, LuGuVolgushev_2022}.
+One limitation is to introduce additional complexity and tuning parameters, as \(L\) eigenvectors of the dissimilarity matrix need to be computed and clustered (and \(L\) must be chosen), typically by approximating an NP-hard $k$-means solution, which this paper aims to avoid in order to ensure valid inference.